 In South Africa a woman is raped approximately every 17 seconds (You and rape, 2012).
 According to the Medical Research Council, in a survey conducted in Soweto, 25% of men admitted to raping a woman, while 50% of those admitted to raping someone more than once (50 Shades of Black Friday, 2013).
 As part of these statistics, there are rapes occurring with the intention to “correct”, what rapists believe to be, behaviour unbecoming of a woman.
 According to Middleton (2011), lesbian women are raped by men, sometimes under the supervision of- or mandate by members of their family, as a means of curing them of their gayness, boy-like behaviour or homosexuality.

 In 2008/9, the police recorded 54 126 cases of rape.
 This increased to 55 097 in 2009/10 and increased again in 2010/11 to 56 126 reported cases of rape, showing a 2.1% increase from the previous year (STATSSA, 2011).
 Note that most rape incidences are not reported, and of those reported (shown here from 2008 – 2011), approximately one in four rapes are reported, while 14% of those reported cases lead to a conviction by the South African courts (Geisler, 2004).
 It is difficult to establish whether the statistics show a growing trend of rape in South Africa or an improvement in the reporting of incidences.
 Regardless, in a society where rape occur, there should be priority attached.
 The South African Justiciary does not recognise ‘corrective rape’ as rape used to punish an LGBTI minority group, which could carry harsher sentencing.
 ‘Corrective rape’ also knows as ‘curative rape’ is unique to other categories of rape as it refers to the sexual assault on lesbians meant to humiliate and punish them.
 The rapist believes that they can “cure” a lesbian by raping them (Bryson, 2011).
 Men who rape lesbians in South Africa seem to do so because of a sense of preserving community values – where lesbianism is seen as unnatural (Rape, 2012).
-For these men, lesbians threatens the idea that a woman belongs to a man, which is a perpetual feature of masculinity in South Africa and gives rise to feelings of anger (which is sometimes expressed through verbal abuse and physical acts of violence).
+For these men, lesbians threaten the idea that a woman belongs to a man, which is a perpetual feature of masculinity in South Africa and gives rise to feelings of anger (which is sometimes expressed through verbal abuse and physical acts of violence).
 It is because of their economic, social and cultural discrimination that lesbian women are one of the highest at-risk groups for violence (Kinama, 2011).
 Another reason why lesbianism is seen as unnatural by patriarical communities, is the idea of progeny – that a lesbian, not fulfilling her duty to procreate, cuts off a man’s lifeline to genealogical immortality (Warren, 1996).
-According to Triangle, a Not-for-profit Organisation based in Cape Town, the South African administrative capital, state that support groups are dealing with 10 new ‘corrective rape’ cases every week and the number is increasing (Martin, Kelly, Turquet & Ross, 2009).
+According to Triangle, a Non-profit Organisation based in Cape Town, the South African administrative capital, state that support groups are dealing with 10 new ‘corrective rape’ cases every week and the number is increasing (Martin, Kelly, Turquet & Ross, 2009).
 Charity organisation Luleki Sizwe, confirms this figure and adds that in the three years, 2010 – 2013, nine cases of gender-based murders have been recorded (Beaty, 2013).